MichaelHelgesen/lotr-lcg-game-database/README.md

       - [ ] See image and stats on hover?
       - [ ] See inage and stats on click?
       - [ ] Button for "go to card"?
+      - [x] See quantity of each card in cardpool
       - [ ] Function for how many of each card to add: up to three if standard, and one if unique
-      - [ ] Ability to delete or change number of current card on card in deck
+      - [ ] Ability to delete or change quantity of current card on card in deck
 - [x] Add game journal entries after playing a game
   - [x] Journal may refer to "deck" and "scenario"
 - [x] Add rules questions and answers